STEP BY STEP ART | TUTORIALS, ARTICLES & ART WORKSHOPS

 Artist level: All

 Your painting does not need to look exactly like mine, I encourage freedom of expression.
-You may favour a different style, but you can still use the techniques explained here.
+You may favour a different style, but can still use the techniques explained here.
 If you wish to include a background with your orchid, complete this first before the flower.

 The colours used in this demo are the Graduate range from Daler Rowney.
 These 6 colours can be found in most acrylic starter kits, or you can use colours from any paint range.